observability-lab-cse/observability-lab-workshop/06-alert/README.md

 Let's take a closer look at the last option!

 Go to Application Insights -> Availability section.

+If you did the steps from [Section 4: Visualisation](../04-visualization/README.md#-curated-visualizations---insights) you should have the Availability Standard test created there already.

-Now create a standard test posting an endpoint to your application health check:
+If you didn't, just create a standard test posting an endpoint to your application health check as shown below:

 > How to find your application IP?